 Now in its third year, Working Films’ IMPACT KICKSTART program has helped underrepresented filmmakers create strategic goals for impact and specific plans to engage future partners, funders, and audiences in meaningful ways.
+This year, for the first time ever, we will will be providing $12,000 in impact campaign funding to each recipient, in addition to our in-kind services.
 We are thrilled to announce the four documentaries getting an Impact Kickstart in 2020!

 DUTY FREE by Sian-Pierre Regis (Director) and Meredith Chin (Producer)

 After a 75-year-old immigrant mother gets fired from her job, her son takes her on a bucket-list adventure to reclaim her life.
 As she struggles to find work, he documents a journey that uncovers the betrayals plaguing her past and the economic insecurity shaping not only her future, but also that of an entire generation.
 Duty Free is a personal adventure documentary that uniquely examines issues of aging, economic insecurity, and family.

 LITTLE SALLIE WALKER by Marta Effinger-Crichlow (Director/ Producer), Ann Bennett (Producer), Michael Dinwiddie (Producer), Princess A. Hairston (Editor/Producer)